SigurdMW/sigdux/README.md

 You can get store at any point by running ´´´store.getState();´´´

 ## Adding subscribers
 Subscribers are functions to run when the store gets updated.
-We have 2 types of subscribers; generic (runs on all changes in state) and local (runs when specified part of the store runs).
+We have 2 types of subscribers; generic ones that run on all changes in state, and local ones that run when a specified part of the store gets updated.

 ```javascript
 // Generic example